 Safe disposal ensures clean waters and safe homes in Tillamook County!

-Tillamook County residents may now dispose of waste medication at the County Sheriff’s Office and a few local police stations.
+Tillamook County residents may dispose of waste medication at the County Sheriff’s Office and Rinehart Clinic.

 Waste medication, including expired and unused over-the-counter drugs and prescription pharmaceuticals, are acceptable.
 Liquids must be in sealed containers.